Node ERR_MODULE_NOT_FOUND - Fix ESM Import Resolution in CI

 Cannot find module '/app/dist/utils' imported from /app/dist/index.js

-Did you mean to import ./utils.js?Common causes
+Did you mean to import ./utils.js?Diagnose it: what is different about the runner?

 Missing file extension in ESM imports